programacaogabriel/programacaogabriel/README.md

-🎮 To relax we play a video game over the weekend.🎮
+🎮 To relax, play a video game over the weekend.🎮

 <h3> My location </h3>
   🌎 Palhoça - SC ✈️ Brazil